 For many insurers, investing in a digital distribution platform is a strategic and exciting step.
-It’s often a long road towards selecting the ideal external vendor and after that comes the implementation process, and almost more importantly, the onboarding process for carriers working with producers.
+It’s often a long road towards selecting the ideal external vendor.
+After that comes the implementation process, and almost more importantly, the onboarding process for carriers working with producers.
 You likely gained the buy-in of senior management, IT, and underwriters through the vendor selection and contracting process, but now it’s time to get the buy-in from your external stakeholders.
 Over 90% of life insurance policies are sold with the help of an advisor.
-If those advisors fail to adopt your new digital distribution platform, it could become an expensive mistake.
+If those advisors and producers fail to adopt your new digital distribution platform, it could become an expensive mistake.
 You risk the whole project failing if promotion and onboarding aren’t done properly.

-Introducing a new platform to your advisors can be tough.
+Introducing a new platform to your producers can be tough.
 You’ll benefit from making a conscious effort to implement best practices for platform dissemination as part of your overall strategy.
 But since this is a completely new venture for your business, how do you know what best practices to follow?

 The easiest way to learn how to launch something completely new is to look to those who’ve gone before you.
-Over the last couple of years, Breathe Life has helped several carriers go through large-scale advisor onboarding projects.
+Over the last couple of years, Breathe Life has helped several carriers go through large-scale advisor and producer onboarding projects.
 These carriers needed to ensure not just widespread adoption but also the continued use and therefore long-term success of the platform.

 And our carriers have seen some strong success rates to date.
 One of the carriers who launched just over one year ago has seen on average, 50% of advisors process their applications through the Breathe Life platform.
 During the height of the Covid pandemic, this spiked to over 70%.
 As more and more products are being made available through the e-App, we expect to see this number climb.